Legal Analysis: FTC Has Authority, Record for Enforcement Action on Mandatory Resort Fees

 - The FTC said mandatory resort fees may violate Section 5 of the FTC Act, which bans deceptive acts or practices in commerce.

-- Hotels and resorts collected $2.25 billion in surcharges and fees in 2014, according to an New York University study.
+- Hotels and resorts collected $2.93 billion in surcharges and fees in 2018, according to a New York University study.

 - These local operators often attribute the mandatory fees to amenities such as use of a pool, ‘free’ coffee and newspapers, and even water provided in the room.

-- Travelers United, a non-profit with 23,000 members, launched EndHotelAndResortFees.org last week to convince the FTC to take action.
+- Travelers United, a non-profit with 23,000 members, demands the FTC take action to end this deceptive and misleading hotel pricing tactic.